 We met Sarah and Jon at 17 West Park Avenue which is a charming historic rental property that overlooks Forsyth Park.
 We did their individual getting ready portraits at the home, then continued on with Sara’s bridal portraits in Chatham Square.
 While Sara was having her bridal portraits, Jon went over to the Railroad Museum and took photos with friends and family.
 He then enjoyed some cordials in the vintage dining car which the couple had rented for the day.
 They then met for a first look in the Roundhouse building and had portraits taken.
 Their intimate wedding ceremony followed in the side courtyard of the railroad museum as the sun set.
 Afterwards, immediate family remained in the courtyard for photos and the entire group enjoyed a cocktail hour into the twilight hours.
 The weather was perfect as guests sipped on mint juleps and basil gimlets while some enjoyed cigars from the Savannah Cigar Bar, all of which which were wonderful custom touches.
-Cocktail hour was followed by a catered reception at The Blacksmith’s Shop which was decorated with vintage lighting, books and natural plants.
+Cocktail hour was followed by a catered reception at The Blacksmith’s Shop which was decorated with vintage lighting, books and natural plants (a tip: things to consider when hiring a wedding caterer).
 Dessert of wedding cake and Georgia Peach Cobbler with ice cream were served.
 Nine members of the group then toasted the couple.
 Each guest spoke about the couple from very different perspectives and reminisced about various stages of their lives as individuals and then as a couple.
 The entire event was gracefully arranged by two wonderful people that we really enjoyed getting to know!

 Accommodations: West Park Vacation Rentals /Approximate # of Guests: 46 /Officiant: Nathan Paxton, Ph.D / Wedding gown: J.Crew /Seamstress: Adrienne Cornberger of Stitch (Liberty and Bull St., Savannah) /Shoes: Nina (bride), Bostonian (groom) /Hair and makeup: Salon Aqua (Gaston St., Savannah) /Accessories: Clutch: Marjorie Bloom, from No. Four Eleven (Whitaker St., Savannah); hummingbird pin: family heirloom/Bride’s jewelry: Earrings from Folklorico (Bull St., Savannah) /Groom’s attire: J.Crew /Florist: Harvey Designs / Caterer: Creative Catering /Cake: Publix /Lighting and audio equipment: Stage Front / Invitations and menus: HelloLucky.com / Videography: Tim Arnold (bride’s brother and filmmaker)